SmingHub/Sming/Sming/building.rst

    This should be used if the Component provides any application code or targets to ensure it is built in the correct directory (but not by this makefile).

+   This value changes depending on the build variant.

+.. envvar:: COMPONENT_BUILD_BASE

+   This value does not change with build variant.

+   If the Component generates source code, for example, it can be placed here (in a sub-directory).

 .. envvar:: COMPONENT_LIBDIR

    Location to store created Component (shared) libraries